Oil falls as U.S., China add more tariffs in trade war

 Elsewhere, oil output from members of the Organization of the Petroleum Exporting Countries rose in August for the first month this year as higher supply from Iraq and Nigeria outweighed restraint by top exporter Saudi Arabia and losses caused by U.S. sanctions on Iran, a Reuters survey found.

 In the United States, energy companies cut drilling rigs for a ninth month in a row to the lowest level since January last year.
-[RIG/U]

 (GRAPHIC: U.S. rig count - https://fingfx.thomsonreuters.com/gfx/editorcharts/US-OIL-RIGS/0H001PBQ55VR/eikon.png)

-(Reporting by Aaron Sheldrick; editing by Richard Pullin and Kenneth Maxwell)
+(Reporting by Aaron Sheldrick; editing by Richard Pullin and Simon Cameron-Moore)

 By Aaron Sheldrick